dat1041988/abar-templates/README.md

 # Abar Templates

-AbarCloud Openshift templates and image-streams.
+AbarCloud OpenShift templates and image-streams.

 ## Development
 To create all Templates, BuildConfigs and (customized) ImageStreams under your own namespace copy `.makerc.dist` as `.makerc` and put your namespace in it.

 ## Release
 To create/update a single `ImageStream` and related `BuildConfig` run: